Upper-School Classics of Christendom Literature

-This course introduces high school students to some of the great literary texts of the Middle Ages, Renaissance, and Reformation which have influenced the development of both Christian culture and the secular West.
-While studying these texts, students explore the ideas, events, and figures that molded societies, arts, and ideas from the Middle Ages through the Reformation.
+This course introduces high school students to some of the classical literary texts, or Great Books, of the Middle Ages, Renaissance, and Reformation.
+These texts have influenced the development of both Christian culture and the secular West, and while studying them, students explore the ideas, events, and cast of characters that molded the social, political, religious, scientific, economic, and technological history of the Middle Ages through the Reformation.

+Students are asked to consider and engage with carefully crafted questions as their window into the Great Conversation.
 Occasionally, the teacher will present historical context through brief lectures, but otherwise classes are seminar-style discussions on the classical texts.
-Students are assessed for their interest, participation, and diligence during discussions, as well as by means of short response papers and essays.
+Students are assessed for their curiosity, participation, and diligence during discussions, as well as by means of short response papers, essays, and occasional quizzes.

-This class is paired with our high school course classics of Christendom history, taught by the same teacher and scheduled back to back with that course in a “block.”
+This class is paired with our high school course Upper-School Classics of Christendom History, taught by the same teacher and scheduled back to back with that course in a “block.”
 Students who take both courses receive a discount.
-This course may also be taken as a standalone history study.
+This course may also be taken as a standalone literature study.